avaframe/FlowPy/readme.md

 # Flow-Py

-To define protective functions and to quantify the protective effects of forests, we created the Flow-Py model that identifies process areas of gravitational hazards, including avalanches, rockfall and debris slides.
+Flow-Py is an adaptable open source implementation of existing approaches to GMM (gravitational mass movements) run out models.
+The main objective of this tool is to compute the spatial run out distribution (routing and stopping) for GMMs in three dimensional terrain.
+This model has been designed to be computationally light, allowing it application on a regional scale.

+The data based (empirical) modeling approach Flow-Py combining routing and stopping run out in three dimensional terrain allowing to identify process areas and corresponding magnitudes.
+The model is motivated by a combination of existing process and data based approaches, requiring a minimum of input data, providing valuable output.
+By considering the spatial evolution (no temporal evolution equations are solved in the model) the resulting run out is mainly dependent by the terrain and the location of the starting point

 The model is written in Python to keep it easy adjustable.
 The run out routine of Flow-Py is based on the principles of energy conservation including frictional dissipation assuming simple coulomb friction, leading to constant travel-angle.
 Potential release areas and the corresponding travel angle have to be adapted for each type of gravitational mass movements.
 A important improvement, compared to similar models, is that it can handle mass movement in flat and uphill terrain.
 One major advantage of this model is its simplicity, resulting in a computationally inexpensive implementation, which allows for an application on a regional scale, covering large simulation areas.
 The adaptivity of the model further allows to consider existing infrastructure and to detect starting zones endangering the corresponding areas in a back-calculation step.
-Additionally, by adding forest cover to the simulations we can identify which forest area has a protective function and, based on information about forest structure, calculate the protective effect this forest provides to down slope infrastructure.

 ## Running the Code